-Several Internet articles suggest that furnaces in Minneapolis do not require annual service, especially if they aren't used very often.
-However, industry professionals with decades of experience will tell you that furnace maintenance is essential.
+Several internet articles suggest that furnaces in Minneapolis do not require annual service.
+However, HVAC manufacturers, and industry professionals with decades of experience will tell you that furnace maintenance is essential.

 It is important to inspect, clean, and maintain your furnace annually to keep it working efficiently, using less energy, and lasting as long as possible.
-It will also help minimize indoor air quality problems and keep you and your family healthy.
+It can also help your indoor air quality and keep your family healthy and safe.

 - Check for Carbon Monoxide (CO)

 Contact Standard Heating & Air for Your Furnace Tune-Up Needs

 Get your furnace inspected and tuned up by any of our highly trained and qualified technicians!
 Ensure the safety of your family while making sure that your furnace is running at peak efficiency by calling Standard Heating & Air Conditioning today.
 In case of the unforeseen emergency of a broken furnace, make sure to call us for heating service!
 We treat your emergency as our emergency.